eliemichel/LearnWebGPU/introduction.md

 ### Reading

-The first two part of this documentation has been designed to be readable sequentially, as a full lecture, but its different pages can also be used as reminders on specific topics.
+The first two parts of this documentation have been designed to be read sequentially, as a full lecture, but its different pages can also be used as reminders on specific topics.

 The [Getting Started](getting-started/index.md) part deals with the boilerplate needed to initialize WebGPU and the window management (using GLFW), and introduces key concepts and idioms of the API.
 In this section, we manipulate the raw C API, and finish by introducing the C++ wrapper that we use in the rest of this documentation.